Suzi Stern is a jazz vocalist, lyricist, composer and educator currently living in Lenox Massachusetts.

 Suzi was born in Buffalo, the daughter of jazz violinist Harry Stern who toured with The Vaughn Monroe big band and was leader of his own orchestras in Western New York of which Suzi’s mother was the featured singer.

 Her maternal grandfather spent his life touring in Vaudeville as a comic acrobat sharing the bill with the likes of a young Frank Sinatra, The Marx Brothers, George Burns and Bob Hope.
 Living in a family where creative outpourings were encouraged and being able to hear her fathers musicians come over for post gig jams gave Stern a clear sense that music was her true love at a very early age.
-Growing up in a home with music as its’ centerpiece, studies in classical voice, piano, classical guitar, flute and dance (studying at The American Ballet Theatre School and Joffrey Ballet School in NYC) were part of everyday life, but her most inspired learning experience came later and was undoubtedly with vocal wizard Bobby McFerrin.
+Growing up in a home with music as its’ centerpiece, studies in classical voice, piano, classical guitar, flute and dance (studying at The American Ballet Theatre School and Joffrey Ballet School in NYC) were part of everyday life.
+After moving from NY to Austin Stern studied classical voice with Gina DeCloux, John Aielli and Rose Taylor but her most inspired learning experience came later and was undoubtedly with vocal wizard Bobby McFerrin.

-Stern has released 7 CD’s to date under her own name (Viewpoint Records, Aardvark Records and Bus Biscuit Records), and has performed on a myriad of other artists projects.
+Stern has released 8 CDs to date under her own name (Viewpoint Records, Aardvark Records and Bus Biscuit Records), and has performed on a myriad of other artists projects.
 Her latest release “Romancing the Dark” steps out of the jazz idiom for which she is known, and is a collection of her own original compositions and arrangements based on eleven poems by Stern.

 In review of “Romancing…” Jazz Times reviewer H. Allen Williams states that “Stern’s musical style pallet is wide…a testament to her wide reaching command of many styles and her ability to match a musical mood to the feeling of her words.”

-She is a published poet and her lyrics appear in the Bill Evans second edition fake book and David Friesen’s book of transcriptions called ” Years Through Time”, both Hal Leonard publications.
+Suzi Stern is a published poet and her lyrics appear in the Bill Evans second edition fake book and David Friesen’s book of transcriptions called ” Years Through Time,” both Hal Leonard publications.

-Suzi has penned lyrics to a plethora of classic jazz compositions not typically sung and has collaborated with numerous contemporary artists on their works such as Denny Zeitlin’s “Quiet Now” Joe Henderson’s “Black Narcissus” and Joshua Redman’s “Hide and Seek” which have been recorded by artists worldwide.
+She has penned lyrics to a plethora of classic jazz compositions not typically performed by vocalists and has collaborated with numerous contemporary artists on their works such as Denny Zeitlin’s “Quiet Now” Joe Henderson’s “Black Narcissus” and Joshua Redman’s “Hide and Seek” which have been recorded by artists worldwide.

-Stern and her partner pianist-composer George Oldziey are the producers of a jazz house concert series known as Casa Karen in Austin Texas which has become known as the best venue for acoustic jazz in central Texas with it’s 9 foot concert grand piano as the center piece.
-This series has attracted touring artists over the past 8 years the likes of Eddie Gomez, Alex Sipiagin, Stan Killian, Fred Hamilton, Rich Perry, Don Edwards, Ed Soph, David Amram, Roseanna Vitro, Mark Soskin, Dean Johnson, Tim Horner, Carmen Bradford and many of the best artists from the Austin area.
+Stern and her partner pianist-composer George Oldziey were the producers of a jazz house concert series known as Casa Karen in Austin Texas which had the reputation for being the best venue for acoustic jazz in central Texas.
+The series attracted touring artists over it’s 10 year span the likes of Eddie Gomez, Alex Sipiagin, Stan Killian, Fred Hamilton, Rich Perry, Don Edwards, Ed Soph, David Amram, Roseanna Vitro, Mark Soskin, Dean Johnson, Tim Horner, Carmen Bradford, Jay Clayton, Helen Sung, Sorin Zlat, Lynn Seaton, Peter Stolzman, Sara Caswell, Rogé, Brad Leali to name only a few, and many of the best artists from the Austin, Houston and Dallas area.

 Sign up for Suzi’s occasional Blogs and receive her musings, poems and photos: Click Here for Suzi’s Blog